relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/authorization.md

 The Tenant ID required fields for both AIP and EWS refer to the ID of your Azure Active Directory.
-This value is shared by all app registrations in your Azure Active Directory and can be found on the landing page of your application registration in Azure nex to "Directory (tenant) ID" (it will be a GUID).
+This value is shared by all app registrations in your Azure Active Directory and can be found on the landing page of your application registration in Azure next to "Directory (tenant) ID" (it will be a GUID).